Strictly Come Dancing 2020 line-up | Confirmed celebrity contestants - TheNewsTrace

 Partnered with: Oti Mabuse

 Funnyman Invoice Bailey has been confirmed to be collaborating in Strictly Come Dancing.
 Invoice was introduced for the line-up on Zoe Ball’s Breakfast Present on BBC Radio 2.
-The presenter mentioned of his information: “In these are unusual occasions we’re residing by means of, it feels proper to do one thing completely different and tackle a brand new problem.
-So I’m delighted to be part of this 12 months’s distinctive Strictly Come Dancing.
+The presenter stated of his information: “In these are unusual instances we’re residing via, it feels proper to do one thing completely different and tackle a brand new problem.
+So I’m delighted to be part of this yr’s distinctive Strictly Come Dancing.
 My late mum Madrin would have cherished it – I hope she’ll be watching.”

 Nicola Adams